There are actually 5 major points that sets us apart from the Standard Mexican policies:

 Unlike most Mexican policies, if you have a pre-existing condition with the Best Doctors policy, if you have no claims arising from the pre-existing condition within one full year of having the policy, the pre-existing condition is automatically lifted after the one year time frame, without petitioning the insurance company and providing test results to that effect.

-WEA's pre-existing conditions are treated differently since it is a major medical policy covering everything.
-Their policy exclusions take into account your medical history over the past 10 years, your blood test results and the Medical Examiner's report that accompanies your WEA Insurance application.
+With our Affinity Expat Plan pre-existing conditions are treated differently since it is a comprehensive medical policy.
+This policy's exclusions take into account your lifetime medical history, blood test results (and other tests depending on your age) and the Medical Examiner's report that accompanies your WEA Insurance application.

-2. Unlike most Mexican policies, WEA accepts new enrollees up to age 74 yrs., 8 mos.
+2. Unlike most Mexican policies, PAGroup accepts new enrollees up to age 74 yrs., 8 mos.
 Best Doctors will accept new enrollees up to age 70 yrs., 8 mos.
-Once a member has been accepted into either plan, they will enjoy lifetime renewal privileges as long as their premiums remains paid in a timely manner, and they still qualify as far as any residency requirements are concerned.
+With both programs, once a member has been accepted into either plan, they will enjoy lifetime renewal privileges as long as their premiums remains paid in a timely manner, and they still qualify as far as any residency requirements are concerned.

 3. There are no insurance application fees associated with our Best Doctors Catastrophic policy.
-WEA attaches a $35.00 application fee for each applicant since their application process is more complicated.
-The $35.00 USD fee is half of their normal application fee of $70.00 USD.
+PAGrpup requires a $40.00 application fee for each applicant since their application process is more complicated.
+The $40.00 USD fee is half of their normal application fee of $80.00 USD.

 A routine Blood test/urinalysis is the only test required for the Best Doctors policy if you have no pre-existing conditions.
 If you have a pre-existing conditions, then you may be requested to submit further documentation in that regard.